upbound/docs/content/mcp/oidc.md

 ---
 title: Connect managed control planes to external services
-weight: 3
+weight: 20
 description: A guide for authenticating managed control plane with external services, including using OIDC
 aliases:
     - "/concepts/mcp/oidc"
 ---

 Managed control planes use [Crossplane providers](https://docs.crossplane.io/latest/spaces/providers/) to interact with external services.
 External services could be hyper scale cloud providers, version control services, ticketing platforms, or anything else that has a public API.
-Control planes can connect to an unlimited number of external services--just as long as there's an associated Crossplane provider in the [Upbound Marketplace](https://marketplace.upbound.io/providers).
+MCPs can connect to an unlimited number of external services--provided there's a Crossplane provider in the [Marketplace](https://marketplace.upbound.io/providers).

 ## How to connect to an external service

 ### Install a provider on your control plane

-Install a Crossplane provider on your managed control plane by declaring a dependency on the desired provider package in your control plane's [configuration]({{<ref "all-spaces/legacy-spaces/control-plane-configurations.md" >}}) source.
+Install a Crossplane provider or Configuration on your managed control plane as explained in the [MCP management]({{<ref "_index.md#install-packages" >}}) documentation.

 ### Configure the provider

-Crossplane providers use a [`ProviderConfig`](https://docs.crossplane.io/latest/spaces/providers/#provider-configuration) Kubernetes object to supply credentials to authenticate with external services.
-For example, [Upbound's AWS provider](https://marketplace.upbound.io/providers/upbound/provider-aws/latest) offers a [`ProviderConfig`](https://marketplace.upbound.io/providers/upbound/provider-aws/latest/resources/aws.upbound.io/ProviderConfig/v1beta1) that supports [supplying credentials](https://marketplace.upbound.io/providers/upbound/provider-aws/latest/resources/aws.upbound.io/ProviderConfig/v1beta1#doc:spec-credentials-source) via a Kubernetes `Secret`, environment variable, file, and more.
+Crossplane providers use a [`ProviderConfig`](https://docs.crossplane.io/latest/concepts/providers/#provider-configuration) Kubernetes object to supply credentials to authenticate with external services.
+For example, [Upbound's AWS provider](https://marketplace.upbound.io/providers/upbound/provider-family-aws/latest) offers a [`ProviderConfig`](https://marketplace.upbound.io/providers/upbound/provider-aws/latest/resources/aws.upbound.io/ProviderConfig/v1beta1) that supports [supplying credentials](https://marketplace.upbound.io/providers/upbound/provider-aws/latest/resources/aws.upbound.io/ProviderConfig/v1beta1#doc:spec-credentials-source) via a Kubernetes `Secret`, environment variable, file, and more.

 ### Connect to multiple accounts within a service

-You can create multiple `ProviderConfig` objects for a single provider in a managed control plane with the Upbound Console or by connecting directly.
+You can create multiple `ProviderConfigs` for a single provider in a managed control plane via the Upbound Console or by a direct connection through the CLI.

 For example, imagine you have `team-a` and `team-b` sharing a single managed control plane.
 Suppose each team should only be able to create resources in their respective cloud account in AWS.
 You would create two ProviderConfigs as demonstrated below: